viveksolanki216/Learning-MLE/Version_Control_System/README.git.md

 #### How to delete a already staged and committed file/dir and add into .gitignore:
 Adding a file/dir into .gitignore will not remove it from the staging area or repository.
 We have to remove it manually.
+- `git ls-files`.
+To see if the file/dir we want to remove is in stagin area.
+- `git rm --cached -r bin/` to remove the bin directory from the staging area (indexed dir)
+- `git ls-fies` you will see that the bin directory is removed from the staging area.
+- `git status` to see the changes.

 #### Git Commit:
 Git doesn't store the deltas, it stores the full content every time we commit the changes.
 But git is very efficient in